Five Common Tips on Tracking Time in Projects

 4. Update and Share Time Data on a Regular Basis

 Any project initiative can be characterized as a progression of steps or activities that develop throughout a specific time period.
 The key consideration here is that a project is not static but dynamically develops and changes throughout its lifecycle.
 Any changes made to the project time data need to be identified, tracked and logged in appropriate documents and then be shared among team members.
 The time data provides the details on ongoing activities, issues, and risks, so when it is regularly updated and distributed, the team can focus on what needs to be done, and they can also efficiently plan for further action.

 Using daily or weekly reminders for updating the time data in the schedule and related docs will safeguard your project against wrong data entries and losses.
 There should be someone in your team who could receive and process change requests and then update the respective documents with the latest data.
 That person would also share the data with others in the team, allowing for more effective and efficient project time tracking and schedule performance management.

 5. Use Advanced Analytics for Tracking Project Time

-For example, you can try CentriQS data analytics solution to analyze the time performance of your project and related entities such as tasks, schedules, etc. This solution uses OLAP cubes data that lets create various reports in the form of pivot table.
-Particularly, you can create a pivot table that shows whether the project tasks are on schedule – there is the Deviation field that lets you adjust the schedule and track project time by Estimate, Remain and Actual.
+For example, you can try CentriQS data analytics solution to analyze the time performance of your project and related entities such as tasks, schedules, etc. This solution uses OLAP cube data that let’s create various reports in the form of the pivot table.
+Mainly, you can create a pivot table showing whether the project tasks are on schedule – there is the Deviation field lets you adjust the schedule and track project time by Estimate, Remain, and Actual.
 The customization capability in CentriQS allows using advanced analytics for tracking time in projects.
-You can customize your projects by creating new custom entities, properties, workflows, tables etc.
+You can customize your projects by creating new custom entities, properties, workflows, tables, etc.